stevenaraujo98/stevenaraujo98.github.io/README.md

 ## Installation

-Run the following command in your terminal
+Run the following command in your terminal.
-Use node 20
+Use node 20.

 ```bash
 npm install